 One key for parents is observing the persistence of behaviors that seems off.
 Figuring out these patterns can help a parents figure out whether it’s normal kid behavior, a sign of autism, or a symptom of a completely different behavioral issue.

 “Kids do weird stuff all the time,” says Minjarez.
 “It becomes more about looking for the lack of appropriate skills rather than the presence of unusual behaviors, and some of the repetitive behaviors will begin to emerge.
 If you see them at a young age, that’s cause for concern.”

 Both Minjarez and Gengoux say that a concerned parent should alert a pediatrician, and can also be proactive.
-Minjarez recommends An Early Start for Your Child with Autism: Using Everyday Activities to Help Kids Connect, Communicate, and Learn, a book that breaks down the Early Start Denver Model of autism treatment, which promotes activities that could help a child with autism develop.
-And both stress that getting a child evaluated or visiting a specialist early really has no negative effects, even if it turns out to be a false alarm.
+Minjarez recommends parents read An Early Start for Your Child with Autism a book that breaks down the Early Start Denver Model of autism treatment, which promotes activities that may help a child with autism develop.
+Importantly, getting a child evaluated or visiting a specialist early really has no negative effects, even if it turns out to be a false alarm.